 Have a cold or the flu?
-Try this soup to kick up your immune system and get healthy fast!
-Plus, this soup tastes SO yummy!
-Sweet seasonal pumpkin, thick coconut cream, and one secret ingredient.
-This soup contains the amazing antioxidant turmeric which is a great liver cleanser and anti-inflammatory.
+Try pumpkin healing soup to kick up your immune system and get healthy fast.
+Additionally, this soup is absolutely delicious.

 Turmeric comes from the root of the Curcuma longa plant and has a tough brown skin and a deep orange flesh.
 Turmeric has long been used as a powerful anti-inflammatory in both the Chinese and Indian systems of medicine.
 Turmeric was traditionally called “Indian saffron” because of its deep yellow-orange color and has been used throughout history as a condiment, healing remedy, and textile dye.